Pips Answer for Saturday, October 4, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-10-04
+NYT Pips easy answer for 2025-10-04

-Answer for 2025-10-04
+Complete answer for 2025-10-04 (Easy)

 When I first sat down with the Pips puzzles for October 4th, I started with the Easy grid to get my brain in the right headspace.
 My strategy was to look for the most restrictive rules first, which in this case were the sum targets.